flipz357/flipz357.github.io/_posts/2024-03-13-explain-text-similarity.md

 ## Decision space explanation via metric distillation

-This is based on a work written by me and Anette Frank.
+This was basically the last part of my PhD thesis.
 A motivation was to get some high-level explanation on similarity decisions and compose the overall similarity in a faithful way from aspectual sub-similarities.
 Us humans want to have higher-level explanations: *“These documents are similar because they’re about the same topics”*. *“These documents are dissimilar because they’re contradicting each other”*.
 And so on.

-The basic idea is outlined in this figure:
+Let's sketch the basic idea in this figure:

 ![Vector partitioning](/assets/img/blog/partition-crop.png)

 We divide the text embeddings into different sub-vectors that capture different attributes that we’re interested in!
-In the end, we can trace the whole similarity computation back to our high-level features.
-In the example, the overall similarity is 0.8.
-The sentences have the same topic (1.0), but opposing polarity (0.0).
-So we can perform all standard tasks with the full embedding, but also can do finer tasks such as searching or clustering embeddings for specific aspects we’re interested in.
-Indeed, these sub-embeddings or features compose the full text representation, so we can exactly trace how they’re used and weighted!
+In the end, we can trace the full similarity computation back to our high-level features.
+In the example, the overall similarity is 0.8, explained as follows: the sentences have the same topic (1.0), but opposing polarity (0.0).
+These sub-vectors (aka sub-embeddings, or features) compose the full text representation, so we can exactly trace how they’re weighted in the final score!

 A strength of this approach may be also a downside: There's lots of freedom in how you design your interpretable metrics, which can require some time for exploration as to what works and what not.